 Having sat on the department, school (School of Medicine or SOM), and university committees and being a tenured clinical faculty member (but not always tenured), Rossi said she can appreciate this from multiple sides.
 If you look at the criteria being discussed for teaching faculty, those factors look almost parallel to those of clinician educators.
-At the school level SOM has both clinician-educators non-tenure track on the committee and research-educator tenure-track/tenured on the committee: when it comes to vote, only tenured research-educator track faculty can vote on tenure for the research educators, who are very parallel in terms of the requirements that are being put forth for teaching faculty, can only vote at their rank or below for promotion of the non-tenured tracks.
+At the school level SOM has both clinician-educators non-tenure track on the committee and research-educator tenure-track/tenured on the committee: when it comes to vote, only tenured research-educator track faculty can vote on tenure for the research educator track-and they can also vote on the non-tenure research track.
+But clinician-educators, who are very parallel in terms of the requirements that are being put forth for teaching faculty, can only vote at their rank or below for promotion of the non-tenured tracks.
 She thinks this has been working well, since by having representation on the committee with non-tenured people, there is somebody there to help people understand the factors that are different along non-tenured lines.
 The caveat is some of those on the non-tenured track are reluctant to speak their minds.
 This should be a place where people can speak their minds collegially and respectfully.